 - Think of rhyming words with /at/.
 This is a great way to introduce additional letter-sound relationships (at, cat, fat, hat, etc.)

 - Review daily previously taught sounds-symbols and gradually add new sound-symbols (letters).

 - Practice and apply these sound-symbol relationships with phonetically spelled words that are familiar to them.

-For more direct instruction on improving reading skills with phonemic awareness and the alphabetic principle, learn more about our Reading Program.
-The program integrates both phonemic awareness and phonics seamlessly with step-by-step activities and video lessons.
+For more direct instruction on improving reading skills with phonemic awareness and the alphabetic principle, learn more about our Spelling and Reading Programs.
+The programs integrate both phonemic awareness and phonics seamlessly with step-by-step activities and video lessons.

 How does phonics fit into the other principles of reading?

 “Mark Seidenberg, a cognitive neuroscientist and author of the book “Language at the Speed of Sight,” states, “Phonics is crucial when it comes to learning how to read.
 Surrounding kids with good books is a great idea, but it’s not the same as teaching children to read.”Kids struggle to read when schools leave phonics out.

 Phonics is the second principle of reading instruction.
 As you read the list of the Five Principles, you will see how one principle builds upon the next.
 You can’t learn phonics without the ability to discern individual sounds.
 And, you can’t become fluent without the foundation of phonemic awareness and phonics.

 When you bridge phonemic awareness with phonics, you create a strong foundation of the building blocks of language, reading, and spelling.
 By taking this a step further and learning the spelling patterns, you can learn to spell thousands of words by following the patterns.